-Introduce the above stress versus good pressure diagram that can be found on slide 12 and page 7 of the participants' handbook: this shows the effects of pressure on performance.
+Stress versus good pressure diagram: this shows the effects of pressure on performance.

 As 'strain' fatigue sets in, judgement can become poor and decision-making more difficult.
 At 'crisis', exhaustion can set in, serious health problems can occur and potentially crisis point will be reached.